How to Maximize ROI on Your Facebook & Twitter Campaigns

 • Clicks peak on Mondays.

-The best way is to test each social network’s performance individually.
+The best way is to test each social media performance individually.

 Run a test on Twitter for a week.
 Share links every 3 hours.
 Figure out the results from social media analytics.
-Then, you’ll have an idea of what generates the highest clicks and when.
+Then, you’ll have an idea of what generates the highest clicks and when so you can calculate social media ROI, later on.

 3. Engagement

-But of course, the hardest part of social media is engagement.
+But of course, the hardest part of social media marketing campaigns is engagement.

-Most social profiles of websites and brands that I see do very little to engage with their audiences, followers, and other social media leaders in their niche.
-This is exactly the opposite of how you should use social media.
+Most social profiles of websites and brands that I see do very little to engage with their audiences, followers, and other social media team leaders in their niche.
+This is exactly the opposite of how you should use social media strategy.

 Engagement is (broken down into the most basic ‘actionable’ steps you can take right away):